Whipple’s Disease

 What is the Treatment?

-Whipple’s disease is treated with antibiotics to destroy tadalafil overnight delivery canada the bacteria that cause the disease.
+Whipple’s disease is treated with antibiotics to destroy prednisone the bacteria that cause the disease.
 The physician may use a number of different types, doses, and schedules of antibiotics to find the best treatment.
 Depending on the seriousness of the disease, treatment may also include fluid and electrolyte replacement.
 Electrolytes are salts and other substances in body fluid that the heart and brain need to function properly.
 Extra iron, folate, vitamin D, calcium, and magnesium may also be given to help compensate for the vitamins and minerals the body cannot absorb on its own.

-Full recovery of the small intestine may take up to 2 years, but the symptoms prednisone usually disappear in less time.
+Full recovery of the small intestine may take up to 2 years, but the symptoms tadalafil usually disappear in less time.
 Because relapse is common even after successful treatment, the health care team may continue to monitor the patient for many years.

 top